2023 Gold American Eagle 4-coin set (1 oz, 1/2 oz, 1/4 oz, and 1/10 oz)

-The 2022 Gold American Eagle Set is the second year with the new reverse design created by U.S. Mint Artistic Infusion Program member Jennie Norris,.
+The 2023 Gold American Eagle Set is the third year with the updated reverse design created by U.S. Mint Artistic Infusion Program member Jennie Norris,.
 It features a striking close-up portrait of an American eagle – a starkly different take on the eagle concept than Busiek’s familial scene.
 To inspire her concept, Norris drew on her experience as a volunteer raptor handler and her “deep connection with wildlife,” the Mint noted in a press release last year.
 The artist elaborated, remarking that, “The American Eagle is such a noble bird.
 I was hoping to capture the intensity of his stare through the close cropping.
 His gaze speaks of pride and wisdom passed down through generations of time.”

 While Norris’s eagle image is not depicted with such overt movement as Busiek’s design, which showed an in-flight eagle and two other eagles huddled together in a nest below, this second motif is somehow still quite dynamic.
 The captivating gaze of the mighty bird does indeed leave the viewer with the impression of a living, breathing creature, thanks to the design’s impressive and life-like detail.